Should You Talk to a Recruiter When You Already Have a Job?

 Recruiters can play an important role in helping you look for jobs and test the market, even if you’re already happy where you are.

 You never know: There could be a job out there that pays more and better aligns with what you want out of work.

-We spoke with Taylor Rousse, an Aerotek account recruiting manager, about the value in responding to a recruiter even when you’re content with your current job.
+We spoke with Director of Recruiting Operations Anthony Oliver who has over 20 years of recruiting experience.
+He explained the value in responding to a recruiter even when you are content with your current job.

 The takeaway?
 Stay curious and keep the lines of communication open.

 When should I talk to a recruiter?

 When you’re not actively looking for a job, you’re probably not expecting a recruiter to approach you.
 But if they do, don’t push them away.
 There’s nothing wrong with talking to a recruiter when you’re employed.
 They can shed some light on whether it’s a good time to put yourself out there.